mason-krause/wetrade/README.rst

 **Disclaimer:** *wetrade is an unofficial API library and comes with no warranty of any kind.
 It is in no way endorsed by or affiliated with E\*TRADE Financial or any associated organization.
 Make sure to read and understand the terms of service of the underlying API before using this package.
-This authors accept no responsibility for any damage that might stem from use of this package.
+The authors accept no responsibility for any damage that might stem from use of this package.
 See the LICENSE file for more details.*